Vaihtoehtoiset kirjoitusmuodot

 Määritelmät

-- (biology) A status possessed by any of a number of entities, including animals, plants, fungi, bacteria, and sometimes viruses, which have the properties of replication and metabolism.
+- (biology) The status possessed by any of a number of entities, including animals, plants, fungi, bacteria, and sometimes viruses, which have the properties of replication and metabolism.

-- The period during which one (a person, an animal, a plant, a star) is alive.
+- The period during which one (a person, an animal, a plant; a civilization, species; a star; etc) is alive.

 - The span of time during which an object operates.